DoganM95/Red-Magic/Led Control.md

 - 36: fan led only on: blinks cyan
 - 37: fan led only on: blinks blue
 - 38: fan led only on: blinks pink
-- 39: fan led only on: blinks oramge
+- 39: fan led only on: blinks orange
 - 40: fan led only on: blinks blue & pink
 - 41: fan led only on: blinks cyan & purple
 - 42: fan led only on: blinks cyan & orange